DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 Parameter | Type | Description
 --------- | ---- | ------------
 windowDescriptor *(optional)* | Object | Object that describes the target window.
-If this parameter is omitted, the currently active window is selected.
+If this parameter is omitted, the active window is selected.

 >You cannot close the last remaining window or windows with open children.